 Were you or your child just diagnosed with a food allergy?
-Did you know that 15 million Americans live with food allergies?
+Did you know as many as 32 million Americans live with food allergies?

 The team at FAACT is here to support you as you learn to live a food-allergic lifestyle and manage your food allergy.
 You are not alone.
 Very few people are not directly or indirectly affected by food allergies.
 Having a food allergy does not have to be an overwhelming experience.
 We want you to view food allergy as a manageable obstacle that you can overcome.

 We also want to provide you with some basic survival tips to help make living with food allergy as easy as possible.
 See below for tips, and dowload our free, Newly Diagnosed Guide here for more tips and resources.

 1. Consult a board-certified allergist.
 Finding an allergist is easy.
 The American Academy of Allergy, Asthma, and Immunology and the American College of Allergy, Asthma, and Immunology Web sites can help you find a local allergist.
 Allergists have specific training and expertise in food allergy and anaphylaxis diagnosis and management beyond pediatricians or family doctors.
 Work closely with your allergy provider to better understand food allergy, the diagnosis and testing process, and the long-term follow up.
 Experts recommended that you follow with your allergy provider annually to update your emergency action care plan and renew prescriptions for auto-injectable epinephrine and other medications.
 If your child is the one with food allergies, your allergist should also fill out school paperwork for emergency medication administration (if your state requires this) as well as facilitate dialogue with schools or childcare centers for section 504 plans or other individualized learning plans.